fschweikhardt/triplist-app/README.md

 ## To Do's

+- Use Google API to get accurate location names
 - D3 globe
-- add validation on password
+- add location to globe
-- Use Google API to get accurate location names

 - Maybe use Google Places to get info about a place.
 Then set a "trip style" that would gives results related to the type of trip.